-In total, an additional 1,120 spaces (combination of housing units and shelter beds/pods) have been brought online since the last full PiT count in March 2020.
+In total, an additional 737 spaces (combination of housing units and shelter beds/pods) have been brought online since the last full PiT count in March 2020 and also the 2021 Shelter Count.
 This is an impressive number of activations in a relatively short amount of time and the funding support and partnership of the Province through BC Housing and funding support from the federal government were both critical to these implementations.
 One would reasonably expect this to have decreased the number of people experiencing unsheltered homelessness in Vancouver.